 4. Campus Health

-Campus Health offers many services for students with diabetes.
+Campus Health offers many services for students and post-docs with diabetes, including a group of providers with advanced diabetes knowledge, a Certified Diabetes Care and Education Specialist, nutritionists, and a diabetes advocacy student organization.
 Visit early in the semester for a good start.

 5. Physical Activity

 Check blood sugar before exercising.
 Learn how much carbohydrate you need to balance exercise (usually 25-30 grams for every 30 minutes of exercise).
 Tell your exercise partner to give you sugar if you become confused.
 For heavier exercise than usual, discuss a reduction in your insulin with your physician.
 For help in developing an exercise plan, check out all that is available through Campus Recreation and visit the Student Recreation Center's Functional Movement and Fitness Center for their FREE drop-in fitness services.